DirkSonguer/uwp-technocoid-v10/README.md

 - Adjust the opacity for the respective track.
 - Hit the play button to start the sequencer.
 - Activated slots with videos will be played in the player window.
-- The Reset button (next to play) will reset the step counter to 0.
+- The Reset button (below the play button) will reset the step counter to 0.
 - Tap the space bar on each beat to set the BPM.
 - Press left / right to de- / increase the BPM count by 10.
 - Press down / up to halve / double the BPM count.